November 02, 2021

 Kate Doetsch, a 2013 chemical engineering graduate, was one of 10 recipients of the Society of Women Engineers (SWE) Distinguished New Engineer Award, given annually to women engineers who are actively engaged in engineering.

-Doetsch and the other 2021 award recipients will be recognized at WE21, the world’s largest conference and career fair for women engineers and technologists, on Oct.
+Doetsch and the other 2021 award recipients were recognized at WE21, the world’s largest conference and career fair for women engineers and technologists, on Oct.
 21-23, in Indianapolis, Indiana.

 “It is a huge honor,” Doetsch said.
 “It’s given to engineers within the first 10 years of their careers but typically it takes time to reach those technical achievements, SWE involvement, key leadership positions and contributions to the community.
 Typically, there’s a short time window when you’re eligible for the award and have a realistic chance of getting it.”